Inchon (film): Filming

 Shooting took place in Hollywood, Rome, Ireland, Tokyo and Seoul.
 The involvement of Moon was "adamantly denied".
 Moon recommended editing and reshooting changes to the film's script, which "caused the production to return to South Korea three times, Rome twice and Los Angeles twice."

 The film included several technical errors.
 Cut-out cardboard pieces were used to depict military aircraft during battle scenes in the film, and one film critic said viewers were almost able to identify the threads attached to the cardboard cut-outs.
 Footage of a digital watch was spliced into the film, though this technology would not be invented for twenty-five years after the film's time period.
 There were other problems.
 Bisset developed laryngitis during the film's production.
 A set-piece for the film included a re-created version of a lighthouse at Incheon, but this was obliterated by a typhoon.
 The death of David Janssen during production called for extensive reshoots.

-During the filming of the landing at Inchon a mistake was made in which the ships turned right rather than left.
+During the filming of the landing at Inchon, a mistake was made in which the ships turned right rather than left.
 This was due to an aide, whose walkie-talkie was broken, not relaying the correct information due to fear of embarrassment.
 The filming mistake cost around $500,000. $1 million was spent to bring the crew back to film the three minute scene depicting MacArthur's victory parade.
 Principal photography cost $26 million and reshoots in other countries cost $22 million.
 Sidney Beckerman was paid $350,000 to consult Ishii during the editing process.

-The production hired Samuel Jaskilka, a retired Marine Corps Lieutenant General who took part in the Battle of Inchon as a company commander, as technical advisor to the film.
+The production hired Samuel Jaskilka, a retired Marine Corps lieutenant general who took part in the Battle of Inchon as a company commander, as technical advisor to the film.
 A portion of the movie was filmed aboard the USS Cleveland, an Austin-class amphibious transport dock during an amphibious operation off the coast of South Korea in 1978.
 The United States Department of Defense allowed 1,500 soldiers from the United States Army and United States Marine Corps to participate as extras in the film, at a cost of $77,000.

-The Little Angels Children's Folk Ballet of Korea, founded by Moon in 1962, was featured in the film, along with many Unification movement members.
+The Little Angels Children's Folk Ballet of Korea, founded by Moon in 1962, was featured in the film, with many Unification movement members.
 After shooting had finished in South Korea, Olivier returned to England.
 He was needed in South Korea to shoot the final scene, but as a concession to his poor health, was allowed to film in Rome instead.
 The film's director Terence Young was not happy with the completed version of the film and said, "the producers have turned Inchon into a Korean propaganda movie."
 Ishii said: "No problem.
 We have 20 nations who want this movie."